Assyro AI

 Knowledge transfer beyond documentation:

-• Hands-on training at sending site (minimum 2-3 visits)
+• Hands-on training at the sending site or equivalent live knowledge-transfer sessions

 • Observation of complete manufacturing runs